Example of SMHI direct use

 data: This naive interpolation feature is included in the package by the parameter

-.
+radius.
 Thus, if we want to fetch historical data on the snow coverage in Kiruna,

 the call is: